 Within a single year, the world’s busiest airport accommodated almost as many passengers as the entire population of the Philippines, the 12th most populous country on the planet.
 Millions of passengers use air flight as means to discover the trendiest and most remote destinations of the world, making the passenger airline industry lucrative and very competitive.
-It is critical for each major airline to keep updating their facilities with the latest technologies in order to lure travelers away from their competitors.
-Below, we have listed the 10 busiest airports in the world.
-They have gone above and beyond expectations to attract tens of millions of passengers to their services every year, and they continue to innovate, build, and grow.
+Below is a list of the ten busiest airports in the world in terms of international passengers for every full year.

 France's Paris-Charles de Gaulle Airport, commonly referred to as "Roissy Airport," starts our list as the tenth busiest airport in the world.
 Lying on the northern side of Paris, it serves as a major hub for France and the whole of Europe, and it is the second busiest of all airports on the continent.
-Named for the man who served as the President of France for the duration of the 1960s, this airport is also the second busiest in Europe in terms of cargo traffic (behind Frankfurt Airport).
+Named for the man who served as the President of France for the duration of the 1960s, this airport is the second busiest in Europe.

 Shanghai's Pudong International Airport is the ninth busiest airport in the world, having handled 66 million passengers in 2016.
 Although Shanghai is home to two airports, Pudong is the busier of the two by a landslide.
 It is located about 30 kilometres away from central Shanghai, and is connected to the city by a line of the Shanghai metro as well as access to the high-speed Maglev train.
 The airport offers many flights operated by China Eastern Airlines, Air China, China Southern Airlines, and Shanghai Airlines.
 In terms of cargo transportation, Shanghai Pudong measures much higher up the list, at third place worldwide.